D. E. Evans' Core Linux Distribution is a minimal distribution of the GNU/Linux operating

 installation of Core will boot into a console and provide the user with the tools needed to

-those looking to learn about the internals and operation of a Linux system.
-Core requires the user
+with those looking to learn about the internals and operation of a Linux system.
+Core requires

-to manually configure, compile and install applications and expects the user to consult man pages
+the user to manually configure, compile and install applications and expects the user to consult

 These instructions are incomplete, but should be sufficient: